BailabUNC/sensor_core/README.md

 # MABOS_core
-Repository containing core API used for plotting sensor data in realtime
+Repository containing core API used for plotting sensor data in realtime *Please see [fastplotlib](https://github.com/kushalkolar/fastplotlib/tree/master), developed by Kushal Kolar, to learn more about the plotting library we primarily use.*

 ## Installation Instructions
 *select/cd into directory you want to install pygfx*